 If you’re faced with a long task ahead of you, but it’s the one which you’ll do now and maybe never again in your entire life (or once in every couple of years), even though it will take you quite some time to accomplish it, in the long run, you’re not losing much time on it.

 On the other hand, regular daily tasks – even though they might seem insignificant and quick to finish – do add up.

 In the end, they turn out to be way more time-consuming than the tasks mentioned above.

-Therefore, make a list of tasks which you do on a daily level, and then think of the ways how you can organize them better to free up your time.
+Therefore, make a list of tasks that you do on a daily level, and then think of the ways how you can organize them better to free up your time.

-If every day you create content for social media and then publish it on the spot, consider dedicating one day in a month only for social media content creation which will go live in the next month (or even in months ahead).
+If every day you create content for social media and then publish it on the spot, consider dedicating one day in a month only for social media content creation that’ll go live in the next month (or even in months ahead).

-(with so many of them out there, you’ll have to spend some time in the beginning to check them out and decide which one works for you the best.
+(with so many of them out there, you will have to spend some time in the beginning to check them out and decide which one works for you the best.
 However, once you pick your favorite, it will make your social media life so much easier.)

 Or use what’s already at your disposal – like an option to schedule a post directly on the Facebook platform or use Tweetdeck for Twitter.